escalopa/raft-kv/README.md

-# raft-me-up
+# raft-kv 🗃️

-A raft client to illustrate consensus mechanism
+A raft-based key-value store.